 The water intake is located approximately 250 feet upstream of the falls.
 The water diversion sill blocks are located immediately adjacent to the intake.
 From the intake, water flow to the turbines is directed through a 60-inch diameter penstock.
 The penstock runs 300 feet to the control building then straight down for 120 feet into the underground powerhouse through a bifurcation and into two 412 kilowatt Gilkes turbines.
 Water is discharged back into the Tazimina River at the base of the falls through an 8-foot high horseshoe-shaped tailrace tunnel.
 Access to the cavern is provided by an elevator or ladder.
 The cavern contains two turbines, generators, and auxiliary equipment.
 The intake, penstock, powerhouse cavern and tailrace are designed and configured to accommodate doubling the capacity to 1.5 megawatts in the future.

 We are very proud to be able to use this power source to run Rainbow King and provide our guests with electric power 24/7.
 Our guests enjoy hot water, flushing toilets and many other comforts provided by electricity 24 hours a day.
-We do not have to turn everything off at midnight like other lodges using generator power do.
+We do not have to turn everything off at midnight like other lodges using diesel powered generators power do.